demisto/splunk-app/add-on/README.md

 Once executed, the splunk env will be available at https://localhost:8000.

 # Installation of the add-on
-* After initializing the container, open the Splunk platform (via http://localhost:8000).
+* After initializing the container, open Splunk (via http://localhost:8000).
 * Download Splunk add-on from Splunkbase.

   ![image](https://user-images.githubusercontent.com/38749041/103540830-07a7b800-4ea3-11eb-8f55-4f52a9928002.png)